Sales tax concerns if you sell through multiple channels

 Certificates must contain specific information: state Tax ID numbers, the name of the seller and customer, the type of exemption and a valid signature and date from the customer.

-Many states’ certificates have no expiration: Arizona (the seller chooses the period of exemption); Arkansas; Colorado (this can depend on the purpose of the exemption); Georgia; Hawaii; Idaho; Indiana; Maine; Minnesota; Mississippi; Nebraska; New Mexico; New Jersey, New York, North Carolina; North Dakota; Ohio; Oklahoma; South Carolina; South Dakota; Tennessee; Texas; Utah; Vermont (where some forms do expire); Virginia (ditto); West Virginia; Wisconsin; and Wyoming.
+Many states’ tax exemption certificates have no expiration: Arizona (the seller chooses the period of exemption); Arkansas; Colorado (this can depend on the purpose of the exemption); Georgia; Hawaii; Idaho; Indiana; Maine; Minnesota; Mississippi; Nebraska; New Mexico; New Jersey, New York, North Carolina; North Dakota; Ohio; Oklahoma; South Carolina; South Dakota; Tennessee; Texas; Utah; Vermont (where some forms do expire); Virginia (ditto); West Virginia; Wisconsin; and Wyoming.

 In other states, exemption certificates expire after set periods, such as one year in Alabama and three years in Connecticut, Illinois (where three years is the recommended update period for a resale certificate), Iowa and Louisiana.